 This light Lemon Panna Cotta is the perfect early spring dessert, it’s no-bake, super simple, and easy to adjust for dairy free and vegan!

 I dug out my mini cookie and fondant cutters for this, and the thinly sliced pieces of papaya, below, made beautiful little flowers and butterflies to scatter among the berries.
 Use slices of melon, mango, kiwi, banana, whatever you like.
-You can find these cute little sets in cooking stores, discount department stores, or HERE online.
+You can find these cute little sets in cooking stores, discount department stores, or here online.
+These little touches turn a plain lemon panna cotta into a celebration-worthy dessert.

 But even though I lavished attention on the fruit garnish, the flavor of this lemon panna cotta stands on its own.
 I would be totally happy with a little pot of it all by itself.
 You know me, I’m not happy unless I’m going all the way with whatever flavor I’m playing with, so there’s nothing wishy-washy about the lemon presence here.
 The zest of 2 lemons begins the process as it infuses the essence of lemon into the cream and milk.
 Then the juice of both lemons goes in, followed by a dose of lemon extract.